Vishnudharan24/TorpedoX/README.md

 ---

 ### Summary
-This **layered approach** ensures that TorpedoX delivers precise and reliable cryptographic algorithm identification, making it a powerful tool for cryptography and cybersecurity professionals.
+This **layered approach** ensures that TorpedoX delivers precise and reliable cryptographic algorithm identification.